COVID-19 misinformation contributed to 2,800 Canadian deaths, report suggests

 The Council of Canadian Academies says misinformation led to people not believing COVID-19 was real or was exaggerated, fostering vaccine hesitancy.

-The report estimates that vaccine hesitancy affected more than 2.35 million people between March and November 2021.
+The study suggests that the belief that COVID-19 was a "hoax or exaggerated" led to 2.35 million people delaying or refusing to get the vaccine between March and November of 2021.

-It says if those people hadn't delayed or refused vaccination, deaths and hospitalizations could have been avoided.
+- COVID-19 Brief newsletter: Sign up for an informed guide on the pandemic

+- Download our app to get breaking news alerts delivered right to you

+"This is a threat," says Alex Himelfarb, chair of the panel that did the research.

+"Vulnerable communities always pay the biggest cost for things that go wrong in our society," he says.

-The report only looked at that nine-month period during the pandemic, which has so far lasted for about three years.
+The actual impact of COVID-19 misinformation is very likely much larger than the report findings show, Himelfarb says, because they only looked at that nine-month period during the pandemic, which has so far lasted for about three years.

+The study also didn't include estimated "indirect costs and the ripple costs," he says, such as delayed elective surgeries and treating long-COVID cases.

+Himelfarb told The Canadian Press that the mathematical models took the availability of the COVID-19 vaccine and eligibility during that time period into account.

 This report by The Canadian Press was first published Jan.
 26, 2021